hoothin/UserScripts/Pagetual/README.md

 --
 1 means insert before, 2 means just append to the bottom of target

-pageAction:(document, eles)
+pageAction [ :(document, eles) ]
 --
-The js code to run with every page inserted
+The js code to run with every page inserted with document:(document of every page) and eles:(elements finded with rule)

-init:(document)
+init [ :(document) ]
 --
-The js code to run with current main page
+The js code to run with current main page with document:(document of main page)